-To solve these issues, an exponential function over the distance between the position of the node and the bounding-box of the net is chosen as basis of the cost-function.
-The cost-function for a node with the index k is where x_k and y_k describe the X and Y coordinates of the current node, N_k describes the set of all nets that contain the node and \min_x , \max_x , \min_y and \max_y are the minimal and maximal coordinates of the current net (i.e., the boundingbox). α_1 and α_2 are parameters for the cost-function, which allow to influence the behavior of the function.
-With α_1 , it can be determined how large the distance between the node and the bounding-box must be to reduce its influence in the cost-function.
-The influence of α_1 on the gradient is shown in Figure 3 for the X coordinate of a node, assuming a net with the boundaries $\min_x = 1$ and $\max_x = 7$.
-With α_2 , the cost can be increased or reduced to influence the steepness of the gradient.
+To solve these issues, an exponential function over the distance between the position of the node and the boundingbox of the net is chosen as basis of the cost-function.
+The cost-function for a node with the index k is where x_k and y_k describe the X and Y coordinates of the current node, N_k describes the set of all nets that contain the node and min_x, max_x, min_y and max_y are the minimal and maximal coordinates of the current net (i.e., the boundingbox). α_1 and α_2 are parameters for the cost-function, which allow to influence the behavior of the function. α_1 determines how large the distance between the node and the boundingbox must be to reduce its influence in the cost-function. α_2 increases or reduces the cost to influence the steepness of the gradient.
+The influence of α_1 on the gradient is shown in Figure 5 for the X coordinate of a node, assuming a net with the boundaries min_x = 1 and max_x = 7.
+These boundaries were picked exemplarily to show the effect of the distance between the node and the bounding-box on the cost-function.
+It can be seen that at in the center of the bounding-box, the cost is zero.
+In both directions, the absolute value of the cost is rising up to a limit of ± 1 at min_x and max_x, effectively pushing the node to the center of the bounding-box.